Kong/terraform-provider-konnect-beta/docs/resources/api_specification.md

 ### Optional

 - `type` (String) The type of specification being stored.
-This allows us to render the specification correctly.

-If this field is not set, it will be autodetected from `content` must be one of ["oas2", "oas3", "asyncapi"]
+This allows us to render the specification correctly. must be one of ["oas2", "oas3", "asyncapi"]; Requires replacement if changed.

 ### Read-Only